-Water is our most basic need, but also our most overlooked, throwaway substance.
-We choose water metaphors to define our very thinking, while in reality we have become used to defending against it, squeezing and pumping it, chlorinating and piping, soothed by our certainty that it will pour from our tap at a twist of our fingers.
+Water is our most basic need and our most overlooked, throwaway substance.
+We choose water metaphors to define our thoughts, while in our actions we defend against it, squeezing and pumping it, chlorinating and piping, soothed by our certainty that it will pour from our tap at a twist of our fingers.

-In celebration of our access to fresh water in this country, always running alongside the Museum is our Water Bar, a free pop-up outdoor bar serving only tap water.
+In celebration of our access to fresh water, always running alongside the Museum is our Water Bar, a free pop-up outdoor bar serving only tap water.